How to Boost Efficiency in Microsoft Teams Standups

 If the manual option doesn’t sound appealing to you and your team, there are also many Microsoft Teams add-ons that can take out some of the work for you.

-One of these add-ons is ScrumGenius, a Scrum bot that allows you and your team to run automated standups to increase efficiency and productivity.
+One of these add-ons is ScrumGenius, a Scrum bot that allows you and your team to run automated, asynchronous daily standups to increase efficiency and productivity.

 With ScrumGenius, the bot will automatically ping your team members to fill out their daily reports and update their coworkers on what they’re working on.
 Although these questions can be customised to suit your individual team, generally, they follow the same traditional pattern—what did you do yesterday, what will you do today, and do you have any blockers.